Coronavirus deaths lag behind surging infections but may catch up soon

 Governors of New York, New Jersey and Connecticut said they will advise travelers arriving from states with wide community spread of the virus to quarantine for 14 days, the three announced Wednesday at a joint news conference.

 The new rules will apply to people from states with an infection rate of 10 per 100,000 people on a seven-day rolling average, or a 10 percent or greater positive test rate over a seven-day period, according to New York Gov. Andrew M. Cuomo (D).
-Nine states currently are in that group: Alabama, Arkansas, Arizona, Florida, North Carolina, South Carolina, Washington, Utah and Texas.
+Eight states currently are in that group: Alabama, Arkansas, Arizona, Florida, North Carolina, South Carolina, , Utah and Texas.
+On Wednesday, the state of Washington was erroneously included but has since been removed from the restriction.

 Despite the numbers, Vice President Pence urged Republican senators during a closed-door lunch to focus on “encouraging signs.”
 Lawmakers have begun to express alarm about rising infection rates in states such as Florida, Arizona and Texas, which are likely to be critical in the outcome of the presidential race and control of the Senate.